Scholtes relaxation method for pessimistic bilevel optimization: Introduction

 of problem \eqref{PBP}, where the set-valued mapping $\mathcal{D} :\mathbb{R}^{n} \rightrightarrows \mathbb{R}^{m}\times\mathbb{R}^{q}$ is given by

-where $\mathcal{L}(x,y,u):=\nabla_{y}L(x,y,u)$ with $L:(x,y,u)\rightarrow L(x,y,u):=f(x,y)+u^{T}g(x,y)$ being the Lagrangian function associated to the parametric optimization problem describing the lower-level optimal solution set-valued mapping \eqref{S(x)}.
-Of course, as it is the case for any KKT reformulation in bilevel optimization \cite{Au, DempeDutta2012,DempeZemkohoKKTRefNonsmooth,DempeZemkohoKKTRef}, we will assume throughout that the lower-level problem \eqref{S(x)} is convex (i.e., the functions $f$ and $g_i$, $i=1, \ldots, q$ are convex w.r.t. $y$) and a constraint qualification (CQ) is satisfied.
-For this purpose, we will use the following Slater CQ holds throughout:
+with $\mathcal{L}(x,y,u):=\nabla_{y}L(x,y,u)$ for the Lagrangian function $L:(x,y,u)\rightarrow L(x,y,u):=f(x,y)+u^{T}g(x,y)$ associated to the parametric optimization problem describing the lower-level optimal solution set-valued mapping \eqref{S(x)}.
+Of course, as it is the case for any KKT reformulation in bilevel optimization \cite{Au,DempeDutta2012,DempeZemkohoKKTRefNonsmooth,DempeZemkohoKKTRef}, we will assume throughout the paper that the lower-level problem \eqref{S(x)} is convex (i.e., the functions $f$ and $g_i$, $i=1, \ldots, q$ are convex w.r.t. $y$) and a constraint qualification (CQ) is satisfied.
+In particular, we assume that the following {{parametric}} Slater CQ is satisfied throughout this article (see, e.g., \cite{Au2,DempeDutta2012}):

-Obviously, problem \eqref{MPCC} is a special class of the minmax optimization problem with parametric complementarity or equilibrium constraints in the inner problem.
+Obviously, problem \eqref{MPCC} is a special class of the minmax optimization problem with parametric complementarity or equilibrium constraints in the {lower-level} problem.
 In the sequel, we will refer to it as the KKT reformulation of the pessimistic bilevel optimization problem \eqref{PBP}.\ where the excess $e(A,B)$ of $A$ over $B$ is defined by the formula